forrestjgq/lsp/thread/pwpt/pthread3.md

 The following program, `alarm_mutex.c`, is an improved version of `alarm_thread.c` (from Chapter 1).
 It lines up multiple alarm requests in a single "alarm server" thread.

-The `alarm_t` structure now contains an absolute time, as a standard UNIX `time_t`, which is the number of seconds from the UNIX Epoch (Jan 1 1970 00:00) to the expiration time.
+[13-18] The `alarm_t` structure now contains an absolute time, as a standard UNIX `time_t`, which is the number of seconds from the UNIX Epoch (Jan 1 1970 00:00) to the expiration time.
 This is necessary so that `alarm_t` structures can be sorted by "expiration time" instead of merely by the requested number of seconds.
 In addition, there is a link member to connect the list of alarms.

-The `alarm_mutex` mutex coordinates access to the list head for alarm requests, called `alarm_list`.
-The mutex is statically initialized using default attributes, with the `pthread_mutex_initializer` macro.
-The list head is initialized to null, or empty.
+[20-21] The `alarm_mutex` mutex coordinates access to the list head for alarm requests, called `alarm_list`.
+The mutex is statically initialized using default attributes, with the `PTHREAD_MUTEX_INITIALIZER` macro.
+The list head is initialized to `NULL`, or empty.

 ```c
 /** alarm_mutex.c part 1 definitions */